 “There’s hundreds of millions of dollars being made selling credit reports,” Hendricks said.
 “The industry is not going to want to change that.”

-Standards for data
+Standards for data security

 Schakowsky’s data security bill contains special provisions for “information brokers,” including credit bureaus.
 The companies would face heightened standards for information security and requirements to notify affected people as soon as possible – but no longer than 30 days after discovering the breach.

 In addition, CFPB Director Richard Cordray has called for heightened authority to monitor credit bureaus.